silvermine/videojs-chromecast/README.md

 should be located at `https://example.com/plugins/images/`.

 In addition, the `ic_cast_white_24dp.png` icon image that is used as the default icon for all four button states ("default", "default + hover", "casting", "casting + hover"), the `images` folder contains grey, black, and blue versions of the icons.

 ### Events

-   *`chromecastConnected`: Triggers when Chromecast connected *`chromecastDisconnected`: Triggers when Chromecast disconnected *`chromecastDevicesAvailable`: Triggers on state change when Chromecast devices are available *`chromecastDevicesUnavailable`: Triggers on state change when Chromecast devices are unavailable *`chromecastRequested`: Triggers when the user has requested Chromecast playback using this
+   * `chromecastConnected` - Triggers when Chromecast connected
+   * `chromecastDisconnected` - Triggers when Chromecast disconnected
+   * `chromecastDevicesAvailable` - Triggers on state change when Chromecast devices are available
+   * `chromecastDevicesUnavailable` - Triggers on state change when Chromecast devices are unavailable
-     plugin's Chromecast button
+   * `chromecastRequested`: Triggers when the user has requested Chromecast playback using this plugin's Chromecast button

 ## How do I contribute?

 We genuinely appreciate external contributions.
 See [our extensive documentation][contributing] on how to contribute.

 ## License